Sorry, this entry is only available in Slovensko.

 Art by Tizazu

-It seems that because of 800 years of continuous spiritual ceremonies, Lalibela is impregnated with peace, reflected in local people.
+A place with over 800 years of continuous spiritual ceremonies is almost impossible to find anywhere else in the world.
+Somehow, it seems that Lalibela is impregnated with peace, also reflected in local people.

 Our trusted guide Endayene Ayalew

-We were particularly charmed by people of Lalibelia – hoteliers, receptionists, drivers, waitresses, guides, artisans, people on the streets, young and old, most of them radiating unique calmness, kindness and warmth.
+Though, this might change with further tourism development, we were particularly charmed by people of Lalibelia.
+Drivers, guides, hotel owners, receptionists, waitresses, artisans, people on the streets, young and old, most of them radiating unique calmness, kindness and warmth.

-Nature lovers will enjoy hikes to surrounding mountains, reaching over 3,000 m.a.s.l..
-One of our favourites was the hike to Asheten Mariam church high in the mountains above Lalibela where king Lalibela’s prayers to locate the rock-hewn churches from his vision were heard.
+Outdoor enthusiasts will enjoy hikes to surrounding mountains, reaching over 3,000 m.a.s.l..
+One of our favourites was the hike to Asheten Mariam church high in the mountains above Lalibela where king Lalibela’s prayers to locate the rock-hewn churches from his vision had been heard.

 Ethiopia is known to be the biggest producer of honey in Africa and Lalibela is its honey capital.
 The land of “honey-eaters” which is the meaning of the word Lalibela, offers delicious varieties of honey in all tastes and colours, from near-white through yellow, gold, amber, dark brown, either liquid or creamed.
 Delicious!